jangabrielsson/hc3emu2/doc/doc.md

 The emulator can be configured through:
 1. Settings in the QA file, using --%%directive=value
 2. `hc3emu.lua` in the project directory
 3. `.hc3emu.lua` in the user's home directory.
 Put credentials here so they don't polute project directory.
-Settings in QA files overrides project settings that overrides home directory settings.
+4. Credentials can also be specified with environment variables or an .env file Settings in QA files overrides project settings that overrides home directory settings.

 ### QuickApp Configuration

 QuickApps are configured using special directives in comments starting with `--%%`:
+User credentials, lije HC3 user,url, and password can not be set here, but must be set in a configuration file or environment variabes/file.

 ```lua